Why employee experience matters: Understanding the ROI

 Here are questions examples for each category of the GROW coaching model.
-Feel free to use these in your next one-on-one meeting.
+Feel free to add these to your next one-on-one meeting agenda.

 Start by making sure you and your team member want the same thing out of the meeting.
 This can vary depending on a number of factors, so always check-in at the start of the conversation.
 Employees might need guidance, a sounding board, clarification, or something else.
 Use these questions to establish a common objective.